Sexual arousal: Disorders

-Sexual arousal for most people is a positive experience and an aspect of their sexuality, and is often sought.
-A person can normally control how they will respond to arousal.
-They will normally know what things or situations are potentially stimulating, and may at their leisure decide to either create or avoid these situations.
-Similarly, a person's sexual partner will normally also know their partner's erotic stimuli and turn-offs.
-Some people feel embarrassed by sexual arousal and some are sexually inhibited.
-Some people do not feel aroused on every occasion that they are exposed to erotic stimuli, nor act in a sexual way on every arousal.
-A person can take an active part in a sexual activity without sexual arousal.
-These situations are considered normal, but depend on the maturity, age, culture and other factors influencing the person.

-However, when a person fails to be aroused in a situation that would normally produce arousal and the lack of arousal is persistent, it may be due to a sexual arousal disorder or hypoactive sexual desire disorder.
-There are many reasons why a person fails to be aroused, including a mental disorder, such as depression, drug use, or a medical or physical condition.
-The lack of sexual arousal may be due to a general lack of sexual desire or due to a lack of sexual desire for the current partner.
-A person may always have had no or low sexual desire or the lack of desire may have been acquired during the person's life.
+When a person fails to be aroused in a situation that would normally produce arousal and the lack of arousal is persistent, it may indicate a sexual arousal disorder or hypoactive sexual desire disorder.
+There are many reasons why a person fails to be aroused, including a mental disorder such as depression, drug use, or a medical or physical condition.
+There may also be a lack of sexual desire generally or for the current partner.
+A person may always have had no or low sexual desire or the lack of desire may have started later in life.

-On the other hand, a person may be hypersexual, which is a desire to engage in sexual activities considered abnormally high in relation to normal development or culture, or suffering from a persistent genital arousal disorder, which is a spontaneous, persistent, and uncontrollable arousal, and the physiological changes associated with arousal.
+Contrastingly, a person may be hypersexual, either having high sexual desire in relation to culture or expected development, or suffering from a persistent genital arousal disorder, causing spontaneous, persistent, and uncontrollable arousal, and the physiological changes associated with arousal.

-Physiological and psychological response patterns
+Physiological and psychological responses

 Physiological responses

 Sexual arousal causes various physical responses, most significantly in the sex organs (genital organs).
 Sexual arousal for a man is usually indicated by the swelling and erection of the penis when blood fills the corpus cavernosum.
 This is usually the most prominent and reliable sign of sexual arousal in males.
-In a woman, sexual arousal leads to increased blood flow to the clitoris and vulva, as well as vaginal transudation - the seeping of moisture through the vaginal walls which serves as lubrication.
+In a woman, sexual arousal leads to increased blood flow to the clitoris and the rest of the vulva, as well as vaginal transudation - the seeping of moisture through the vaginal walls, which serves as lubrication.
+In both sexes, pupil dilation is an involuntary physiological response to sexual arousal.
+However, the degree of pupil dilation varies with individuals, as does the degree of maximal pupil dilation.